davidwkaiser/sarcasm_detector/README.md

 # Sarcasm Detector
 A model created to classify a text as sarcastic or not.

-Creates a Document Text Matrix (DTM), on which a binomial clasification model is trained to detect sarcasm.
+Creates a Document Text Matrix (DTM), on which a binomial clasification model is trained to label a comment as sarcastic or not.

 Trained and tested on a random sample drawn from a [Kaggle dataset](https://www.kaggle.com/sherinclaudia/sarcastic-comments-on-reddit) of 1M Reddit comments which were tagged (or not) by the author as sarcastic, evenly split.